There are ten (10) official National Heroes of Barbados.

 The Honors Continue

-National Heroes day is celebrated island-wide and is a national bank holiday.
-Outdoor activities are common on this day and festivities particularly take place in the ‘National Heroes Square’ with food, entertainment, and various activities to mark these historical figures within Barbadian history and culture.
+National Heroes Day is celebrated island-wide and is a national bank holiday.
+Outdoor activities are common today, and festivities particularly take place in the ‘National Heroes Square’ with food, entertainment, and various activities to mark these historical figures within Barbadian history and culture.

 Did you know?

-In the West Wing of the Barbados Parliament Building is a gallery and museum dedicated to the development of democracy in Barbados, as well as the ten official National Heroes of the island.
+In the West Wing of the Barbados Parliament Building is a gallery and museum dedicated to the development of democracy in Barbados and the ten official National Heroes of the island.
 It’s known as the Barbados National Heroes Gallery and Barbados Museum of Parliament.

-The ten National Heroes are honored within this gallery with their individual stories and the importance of their contributions to the island demonstrated in interactive displays in the National Heroes Gallery, said to be one of the best history museums on the island.
+The ten National Heroes are honored within this gallery with their individual stories.
+The importance of their contributions to the island demonstrated in interactive displays in the National Heroes Gallery is said to be one of the best history museums on the island.